wp-plugins/metabox-header-color/readme.txt

 1. Background, text, and shadow color options.

 == Changelog ==

+= 1.5 =
+* minor css tweak. due to low number of downloads, this may be the plugin's last update

 = 1.4 =
 * remembered why I hadn't added '!important' to css before - it messes things up. this version uses better css selectors